jamcguir/wbgt_python/README.md

-# wbgt_python
+# WBGT (Python)
-WBGT Python implementation
+An implementation of the Wet-bulb Globe Temperature tool in Python.